-Annex G: Evaluation Quality Assessment
+Annex H. Evaluation Quality Assessment

 Evaluations commissioned by UNDP country offices are subject to a quality assessment, including this evaluation.
-Final evaluation reports will be uploaded to the Evaluation Resource Centre (ERC site) after the evaluations complete.
+Final evaluation reports will be uploaded to the Evaluation Resource Centre (ERC site) after the evaluations are complete.
 IEO will later undertake the quality assessment and assign a rating.
-IEO will notify the assessment results to country offices and makes the results publicized in the ERC site.
-UNDP Lao PDR aims to ensure evaluation quality.
+IEO will notify the assessment results to country offices and makes the results publicized on the ERC site.
+UNDP Iran aims to ensure evaluation quality.
 To do so, the consultant should put in place the quality control of deliverables.
-Also, consultants should familiarize themselves with rating criteria and assessment questions outlined in the Section six of UNDP Evaluation Guidelines
+Also, consultants should familiarize themselves with rating criteria and assessment questions outlined in Section six of UNDP Evaluation Guidelines

-Annex H: Code of conduct.
+Annex I. Code of conduct.